statute of limitations

 Statute of Limitations

 A law establishing the time limit within which a lawsuit must be brought is called a statute of limitation.
 Different types of cases have different statutes of limitation.
 Knowing which statute of limitation applies is critical.
 If a lawsuit is not brought within the time limit that applies to the case, the right to sue and recover damages is forever lost.
 The statute of limitations for a personal injury lawsuit is usually relatively short, ranging from as brief as two years to up to six years in most cases, subject to a number of factors.
 It is critical that you contact an attorney immediately after suffering any injury so that the appropriate statute of limitations can be determined.
 You may have less than two years to file a Notice Of Claim from the date of the incident which led to your injuries.
 At PenistonDeason, we make sure to explore all aspects of your case as soon as possible to ensure that no claims are lost as a result of untimely action.

 In all matters involving personal injury it is essential that measures be taken promptly to preserve evidence, investigate the accident in question, and to file a lawsuit prior to the deadline imposed by the statute of limitations.
-To discuss your case, call PenistonDeason now at 704-373-0203 or Contact us.
+To discuss your case, call PenistonDeason now at 704-373-0203 or fill out the form.
 The initial consultation is free of charge, and if we agree to accept your case, we will work on a contingent fee basis, which means we get paid for our services only if there is a monetary award or recovery of funds.
-Don't delay!
+Don’t delay!
 You may have a valid claim and be entitled to compensation for your injuries, but a lawsuit must be filed before the statute of limitations expires.